What Researchers Did

 Canadian Relevance

-While this study was not conducted in Canada, it covers systemic air embolism, which is a condition for which hyperbaric oxygen therapy is recognized by Health Canada.
+While this study was not conducted in Canada, it covers systemic air embolism, which is a condition for which hyperbaric oxygen therapy is recognised by Health Canada.

 Study Limitations